 Howard’s friend was mauled to death by a bear, so he took it upon himself to hunt and kill every bear in this canyon.
 This sad turn of events is what earned him his nickname “Bear”.

 The Thomas family later moved into the cabin where they made a few additions and planted an apple orchard.
+They have posted informational signs detailing the history of the area that are interesting to read.

 To reach the trailhead, you’ll park at the Call of the Canyon day-use area.